ucsc-ospo/ucsc-ospo.github.io/content/project/osre22/ucr/asterixdb/index.md

 title: "Apache AsterixDB"
 authors: ["Ahmed Eldawy"]
 author_notes: ["Professor of Computer Science, UC Riverside"]
-categories: ["osre22"]
-tags: ["uc"]
+tags: ["osre22", "uc"]
 date: 2022-11-07T10:15:56-07:00
 lastmod: 2022-11-07T10:15:56-07:00
 ---

-AsterixDB is an open source parallel big-data management system [http://asterixdb.apache.org/].
-AsterixDB is a well-established Apache project that has been active in research for more than 10 years.
+[AsterixDB](http://asterixdb.apache.org/) is an open source parallel big-data management system.
+AsterixDB is a well-established Apache project that has beedddn active in research for more than 10 years.
 It provides a flexible data model that supports modern NoSQL applications with a powerful query processor that can scale to billions of records and terabytes of data.
 Users can interact with AsterixDB through a power and easy to use declarative query language, SQL++, which provides a rich set of data types including timestamps, time intervals, text, and geospatial, in addition to traditional numerical and Boolean data types.

 ### Geospatial Data Science on AsterixDB